boscoh/eval-starter-kit/README.md

 # AI Eval Starter Kit

-A ready-to-use toolkit for quickly setting up and running evaluations of AI model responses.
-This starter kit provides pre-configured evaluation metrics and templates to help you assess and compare AI model outputs with minimal setup.
+A ready-to-use toolkit for setting up and running evaluations of AI model responses.
+This starter kit provides a web interface and API for assessing and comparing AI model outputs with minimal setup.

 ## Features